adomani/Syllabus/MA4N1/instructions_for_new_project.md

 ##  Using the new VSCode `Lean 4` extension

-As of very recently (late October 2023), the Lean4 VSCode extension may take care of most of the steps that would require using the command-lne!
+As of very recently (late October 2023), the Lean4 VSCode extension may take care of most of the steps that would require using the command-line!
 Here is a sequence of steps that might get Lean installed on your computer and a project depending on `Mathlib` running.